Adroiti/docs-for-code-review-tools/CodeNarc/SpaceAroundMapEntryColon.md

 ## Description

-Check for proper formatting of whitespace around colons for literal `Map` entries.
+Checks for proper formatting of whitespace around colons for literal `Map` entries.
 By default, no whitespace is allowed either before or after the Map entry colon, but you can change that through the configuration properties below.

 | **Property**              | **Description**                                                                                                                                                                                                                                   | **Default Value**                                |
 | --- | --- | --- |